BRIGHT MINDS—Proven Ways to Reduce the Risk of Alzheimer’s Disease and Dementia

 Decades of research have linked sleep problems, such as insomnia and sleep apnea, to a higher risk of memory problems and dementia.
 A 2021 study in Nature Communications found that people in their 50s and 60s who sleep less than 6 hours per night are more likely to develop dementia later in life.

-PROVEN STRATEGIES TO REDUCE THE RISK FOR ALZHEIMER’S AND DEMENTIA
+PROVEN STRATEGIES TO REDUCE ALZHEIMER’S DISEASE RISK

 The good news is that almost all of these risk factors are either preventable or treatable.
 Here are science-backed strategies to address the 11 major risk factors for memory loss.